-2. Neighbourhoods
+2. Residential Areas

-- A built form which supports the strategic objectives for the development and assists in creating a recognisable identity; - Careful attention to the composition of the street frontage and street corners to ensure a continuous building line and help define the street.
+- A series of integral neighbourhoods which relate to and reinforce existing neighbourhoods around the northern edge of Wokingham; - Careful attention to the composition of the street frontage and street corners to ensure a continuous building line and help define the street.
 Long featureless blank frontages should be avoided; and - Development which is inclusive and accessible for all in accordance with Policy CP2.

-The following requirements build on these objectives:
+The following requirements build on these objectives.